All interactions with your target applications are performed using connectors in OpenIAM. These operations include:

 While there is consistency in the connector interface and with how the connectors are deployed, there are differences in how they are configured and how they interact with each application.
 This is largely driven by the integration and functional requirements of the target application.
 Most connectors can be used to both synchronize (import) data as well as for provisioning and deprovisioning.
 Unless indicated in the table below, all connectors support the ability to:

 - Import information

 - Perform CRUD operations

-- Manage the addition / removal entitlement information on a user
+- Manage the addition/removal of entitlement information on a user

 - Reset passwords

-This tables belows list the connectors by categories.
+This tables belows list the connectors by category.

-The connectors listed below are provide integration with either enterprise infrastructure or can be used to across several applications.
+The connectors listed below provide integration with an enterprise infrastructure or can be used across several applications.